sal-camacho/detection-and-response/capture-first-packet.md

 This report was completed as part of the Google Cybersecurity Certificate.
 It documents how to use Linux Bash commands to capture and inspect network traffic.
 These tasks are foundational for network monitoring, packet analysis, and hands-on cybersecurity workflows.

 ## Tools Used
-- ifconfig — to identify network interfaces
+- `ifconfig` — to identify network interfaces
-- tcpdump -D — to list available capture interfaces
+- `tcpdump -D` — to list available capture interfaces
+- `tcpdump -i` — to specify the interface for packet capture
-- tcpdump — to capture, filter, and inspect packet data
+- `tcpdump -v` — to display verbose packet details
-- curl — to generate HTTP traffic for analysis
+- `tcpdump -nn` — to disable name resolution for IPs and ports
+- `tcpdump -c` — to limit the number of packets captured
-- ls — to verify file creation
+- `tcpdump -w` — to write captured packets to a `.pcap` file
-- tcpdump -r — to read saved .pcap files
+- `tcpdump -r` — to read saved `.pcap` files
-- tcpdump -X — to view packet contents in hex/ASCII
+- `tcpdump -X` — to view packet contents in hex/ASCII
+- `curl` — to generate HTTP traffic for analysis
+- `ls` — to verify file creation
+- `Ctrl+C` — to stop live capture

 ## Reflections
 - Capturing live traffic helped me understand how data flows through a network interface.